green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

 - Able to explain where to use inheritance

-    inheritance enables new objects to take on the properties of existing objects we use inheritence when we want the properties of the inherited class and want to add other functionality to it
+    inheritance enables new objects to take on the properties of existing objects
+    we use inheritence when we want the properties of the inherited class and want to add other functionality to it

 - Able to demonstrate good example of encapsulation

     - The whole idea behind encapsulation is to hide the implementation details from users.
       If a data member is private it means it can only be accessed within the same class.
       No outside class can access private data member (variable) of other class.

     - However if we setup public getter and setter methods to update and read the private data then the outside class can access those private data via public methods.

     - This way data can only be accessed by public methods thus making the private fields and their implementation hidden for outside classes.

-    example :
     ```
     class Student {
       private _name: string;